 Vegan foods high in phosphorus.

-List of vegan foods high in phosphorus
+List of vegan foods rich in phosphorus

-Common plant-based foods high in phosphorus (mg per 100g) are:
+Certainly, we can consume more than enough phosphorus by following a plant-based diet.
+Common plant-based foods rich in phosphorus (mg per 100g) are:

 • seeds: hemp seeds (1,650 mg), pumpkin seeds (1,233 mg), chia seeds (642 mg), flaxseeds (642 mg), sesame seeds (629 mg), sunflower seeds (629 mg).